 - 1. Cash Payment, Paper Receipt the user paid with the wallet we provided, and then received a paper receipt. - 2.
-Cash Payment, Digital Receipt by QR scanning the user paid with the wallet we provided, and then unlocked the phone, turned on the app, and

-3. Phone Payment, Digital Receipt - the user walked up to the NFC terminal, scanned the tag with the phone, entered a PIN code, paid and got the receipt in the same step.
+Cash Payment, Digital Receipt by QR scanning the user paid with the wallet we provided, and then unlocked the phone, turned on the app, and retrieved the receipt by scanning the fixed QR code we provide on an adjacent screen. - 3.
+Phone Payment, Digital Receipt the user walked up to the NFC terminal, scanned the tag with the phone, entered a PIN code, paid and got the receipt in the same step.